mpv-player/mpv/DOCS/man/input.rst

     second argument (and did not have flags).
 This syntax is still understood, but deprecated and might be removed in the future.

+    Setting the ``async`` flag will make encoding and writing the actual image file asynchronous in most cases. (``each-frame`` mode ignores this flag currently.)
+Requesting async screenshots too early or too often could lead to the same filenames being chosen, and overwriting each others in undefined order.

 ``screenshot-to-file "<filename>" [subtitles|video|window]``
     Take a screenshot and save it to a given file.
 The format of the file will be guessed by the extension (and ``--screenshot-format`` is ignored - the